 So, you must watch your page speed and make it as fast as possible.
 Google PageSpeed makes that simple for you all in the same toolkit!

 What is Google PageSpeed?

-PageSpeed also works with Google Analytics to track communications and other site activity so that you can measure how your new load times are affecting important metrics like bounce rates and payloads.
-PageSpeed Insights is part of the the toolkit and helps you optimize your website by assigning a score of 1-100 and then breaking that score down into high, medium, and low priorities with suggestions for improvements.
+PageSpeed also works with Google Analytics to track communications and other site activity so that you can measure how your new load times are affecting essential metrics like bounce rates and payloads.
+PageSpeed Insights is part of the toolkit and helps you optimize your website by assigning a score of 1-100 and then breaking that score down into high, medium, and low priorities with suggestions for improvements.

-You want to aim for a score of 80 or greater, as this will indicate that your site elements are not causing the load time to negatively impact your revenue and abandonment rates.
+You want to aim for a score of 80 or greater, as this will indicate that your site elements are not causing the load time to impact your revenue and abandonment rates.

 What Elements You Can Assess and Optimize with PageSpeed Insights